DSIN-INSA-Strasbourg/Hermes-doc/content/setup/configuration/hermes-server.md

   Jinja vars available are :
   - **REMOTE_ATTRIBUTES** : The list of remote attribute names used in `attrsmapping`.
 May be useful to generate SQL queries with required data without using wildcards or manually typing the attribute list.
   - **ITEM_CACHED_VALUES** : The cache values of current item.
-A dictionnary with attrname as key, and corresponding value as value.
+A dictionary with attrname as key, and corresponding value as value.
   - **ITEM_FETCHED_VALUES** : The fetched values of current item.
-A dictionnary with attrname as key, and corresponding value as value.
+A dictionary with attrname as key, and corresponding value as value.
 - *Mandatory* : No
 - *Type* : string